bunchofstring/HoldForeground/README.md

 4. In the event of a crash, the GUI should reappear within a moment

 # Build and Install
 Note that some runtime permissions are required.
-Rather that implement the runtime prompts, suggestion is to leverage the `-g` flag when installing the APK.
+However, this implementation does not include runtime prompts.
+Suggestion is to leverage the `-g` flag when installing the APK.
 This ensures that permissions are granted at install time.

 Recommendation is to use Android Studio - which can leverage a custom build configuration stored in the repo at [app.run.xml](.run/app.run.xml).
 Details of how to do this are not the focus of this documentation.

 # Operation